-- There is no generic American Indian. - There are many and varied ways to be identified as an American Indian. - American Indian identity is directly related to federal Indian policy, including the Dawes Act. - It is up to tribal governments and communities to determine who is a tribal member.
+- There is no generic American Indian. - There are many and varied ways to be identified as an American Indian. - American Indian identity is directly related to federal Indian policy, including the Dawes Act. - It is up to Tribal Governments and communities to determine who is a tribal member. - "Blood Quantum" was designed to benefit the federal government.
+There is no "quantum" amount that is indigenous.